PlayStation Broadband Navigator: History

 Online services pertaining to the software closed on March 31, 2016.

 Restrictions

-The PlayStation Broadband Navigator installation disc is reported to have a more strict region lock on it than normal PlayStation 2 software, as the software will only boot on NTSC-J systems with a model number ending in 0 (systems that are sold only in Japan), making the software unusable on Korean and Asian NTSC-J PlayStation 2 consoles.
+The PlayStation Broadband Navigator installation disc is reported to have a stricter region lock on it than normal PlayStation 2 software, as the software will only boot on NTSC-J systems with a model number ending in 0 (systems that are sold only in Japan), making the software unusable on Korean and Asian NTSC-J PlayStation 2 consoles.
 Furthermore, the software will not operate if a non-Sony brand network adapter is installed in the console.

 Features

 PlayStation Broadband Navigator offers many features that are not available with the default PS2 Navigator.
 Some Japanese releases take advantage of these features and may even require a specific version (or higher) of the software.